joaopjt/vanillajs-validation/README.md

-# Vanilla Validation
+# VanillaJS Validation

-A lightweight validation form that replace [Jquery Validation](https://jqueryvalidation.org) (Still under coding).
+A lightweight validation form that replace [Jquery Validation](https://jqueryvalidation.org).

 ⚡️ 24kb in browser only.
 As a project dependency, it falls to 6kb only.